Carthage Historic Preservation, Inc.

 In 1894, Mrs. Phelps tragically died at the age of 48 in St. Louis as the result of a runaway carriage accident, having never lived in the Phelps House.

-Florence, Colonel Phelps, Helene, William in front
+William in front

-Florence married Waldo H. Rothert and had three sons.
+Florence married Waldo H. Rothert, and together they had three sons.
 One of their sons, Harlow Phelps Rothert, was a two-time Olympian in shot put.
-At the Los Angeles Games in 1932, he won the silver medal.
-He was a torchbearer at the 1976 Atlanta Games.
-A three-time inductee in the Stanford Sports Hall of Fame, Rothert was named in 1978 as one of the five greatest athletes in Stanford University history.
-Florence and her family lived for a number of years in Omaha, Nebraska, where Waldo taught at the Nebraska Institute for the Deaf.
-The family eventually moved to Los Angeles, California, where Florence died in 1962.
+At the 1932 Los Angeles Games, he won a silver medal and later served as a torchbearer at the 1976 Atlanta Games.
+A three-time inductee into the Stanford Sports Hall of Fame, Rothert was named in 1978 as one of the five greatest athletes in Stanford University history.

 In 1905, Colonel Phelps married for a second time to Bridgey O’Leary who had emigrated from Ireland at the age of 18.
 Bridgey worked for several years as a housekeeper for the Phelps family but later attended business college.
 According to an October 16, 1905 Carthage Press article reporting the marriage, “the wife of one of Missouri’s best-known men and leading Democratic politicians, is a comely young lady of about 35 years.
 She has been in the Phelps household for many years and for the last five or six years has been the colonel’s stenographer and secretary having a more intimate knowledge of his private affairs than any other person.
 She is an unusually bright and cultured lady.”
 When asked about his father’s marriage, son William responded: “If father marries I would rather he marry Miss O’Leary than anyone else.
 She has been in the family so long she seems like one of us and is pure gold.”